A couple hid in two Philadelphia churches for 843 days to avoid deportation. Now they are free

 Come Thanksgiving time, the Thompsons filed a motion to reopen their asylum case with the Department of Justice's Board of Immigration Appeals (BIA).
 After the Thompsons' two affidavits, previous letters from Democratic Pennsylvania Sen. Bob Casey, Democratic New Jersey Sen. Cory Booker, and Rep. Dwight Evans (D-Pennsylvania), and approximately 200 letters from church and community members, ICE decided to join the Thompsons' motion to reopen their asylum case.

-"Upon the BIA's issuance of a decision, the Thompsons were no longer subject to a final order of removal, thereby removing any imminent concerns of possible removal," an ICE official told CNN, adding that the agency carries out removal decisions made in federal immigration in migration courts, which are administered by the DOJ's Executive Office for Immigration Review (EOIR).
+"Upon the BIA's issuance of a decision, the Thompsons were no longer subject to a final order of removal, thereby removing any imminent concerns of possible removal," an ICE official told CNN, adding that the agency carries out removal decisions made in federal immigration courts, which are administered by the DOJ's Executive Office for Immigration Review (EOIR).

 Though safe from deportation, the Thompsons have still yet to gain permanent residency.